dtes/rag-support-assistant/README.md

    - Creating embedding for the question using local model
    - Searching for top-3 relevant chunks in Weaviate
    - Forming context
-   - Generating response via Claude API
+   - Generating response via local Ollama LLM
    - Returning response with sources

 ### API Endpoints